anhph95/StingrayTools/packages/stingray-dashboard/README.md

 ## Build from a local checkout

-Developers can build the exact checked-out source, including uncommitted local changes.
-Run these commands from the repository root:
+This section is for dashboard development only.
+Normal users and deployments should run a released GHCR image as described above.
+Developers can build the exact checked-out source, including uncommitted local changes, from the repository root:

 ```bash
 # Clone and enter the source repository.